kuma-guy/BEAR.SirenModule/README.md

 @Action(src="app://self/orderitem{?orderNumber}", method="post")
 ```

-As a example, the actual method has to be annotated like below
+The actual method defined as `Action` has to be annotated like below.

 ```php
     /**